 All you need to do now is mark the transactions you want to change to reconciled and click select Mark as Reconciled from the More button.

 If your bank balance was fully reconciled in your desktop software, you will want to mark all transactions as reconciled.
 Then your “Balance in Xero” and “Statement Balance” will be the same.

 If your account was not fully reconciled in your desktop software, you will want to leave the unreconciled items as remaining unreconciled.
 Then your “Statement Balance” will be the same as the statement or cleared balance in your desktop software.

 It’s important you don’t connect bank feeds or manually import any bank statement data for your conversion period.
 The steps above will correct your Statement Balance and the reconciled status of transactions in your conversion period.
 If you’ve already imported bank statement data for the conversion period or do so in the future this is likely to adversley affect your data and cause duplicate transactions.

 Tidy foreign currency (if applicable)

 The recommendations below may not always be required or optimal for your user case.
 Please read them carefully and consider if they are relevant to you before attempting to apply them.

 All bank accounts will be in base currency so create new foreign currency bank accounts.
-You'll need to have added your currency to Settings > General Settings > Currencies first.
-Once the currencies are added, navigate to Accounts > Bank Accounts and click Add Bank Account.
+You’ll need to have added your currency to Settings > Currencies first.
+Once the currencies are added, navigate to Accounting > Bank Accounts and click Add Bank Account.
 Follow the prompts making sure to select the correct currency for the bank account.

 If there are unreconciled foreign currency transactions you may wish to transfer the unreconciled transactions as individual Transfer Money transactions.
 The remaining balance can then be transferred as lump sum and manually marked as reconciled.